A Special Session in Computational Mathematics at the

 Presenter: Harish Bhatt

-Affiliation Utah Valley University
+Affiliation: Utah Valley University

 Presenter: Eduardo Servin Torres